cppinclude/cppinclude/README.md

 Name of report.
 Possible values:

-* *unresolved* -- show included files that are not found in project folder;
+* *unresolved* -- show included files that are not found within the project folder;
 * *most_impact* -- show files that most impact on other files;
 * *unincluded* -- show unincluded headers;
 * *different_type* -- show headers that are included in #include <...> and #include "..." .

+As arguments:

 ```
 cppinclude --report=unresolved